 Schizophrenia is a psychotic disorder that causes many scary experiences for affected people.
-People with schizophrenia will have many different symptoms, like:
+It is a very difficult disorder to cope with on a daily basis.

 - Disorganized thoughts

 It is important to know if you are at risk for schizophrenia if you are experiencing symptoms.
-Typically, a person with schizophrenia will begin to show symptoms around age 19-25.
-However, there are cases of people showing symptoms as late as age 35 and as early as 5 years old.
+Typically, a person with the disorder will begin to show symptoms around age 19-25.
+However, there are cases of people showing symptoms as late as age 35 and even as early as 5 years old.

 Professionals have identified several different causes for the onset of schizophrenia.
-There are genetic, biological, environmental, and neurological components to consider for diagnosis.
+There are genetic, biological, environmental, and neurological components that may cause the disorder.